Interstellar-Network/Grants-Program/applications/Interstellar-network2.md

 Additionally, implementing this approach  increase the overall system's auditability, potentially enabling the management of a guarantee fund to aid users in case of issues.
 For example, users can easily provide their mobile device forensic data to the blockchain to verify potential claims.

-Furthermore, this approach can enable new types of recovery schemes that would be impossible without a secure autonomous system backend.
+Furthermore, this approach can enable new types of recovery schemes that would be impossible without a secure decentralized autonomous system backend.